 - State Bar of Pennsylvania

-- United States District Court for the District of Colorado
+- United States District Court, District of Colorado

-- United States District Court for the District of Columbia
+- United States District, District of Columbia

-- United States District Court for the Eastern District of Pennsylvania
+- United States District Court, Eastern District of Pennsylvania

-- United States District Court for the Middle District of Pennsylvania
+- United States District Court, Middle District of Pennsylvania

-- United States District Court for the District of New Jersey
+- United States District Court, Western District of Pennsylvania

-- United States District Court for the Central District of Illinois
+- United States District Court, Eastern District of Wisconsin

 - United States Court of Appeals for the District of Columbia Circuit